-Business-type activities - Business-type activities decreased the Town's net position by \$14,536, accounting for 0% of the total increase in the Town's net position.
+Business-type activities - Business-type activities decreased the Town's net position by \$13,641, accounting for 0% of the total increase in the Town's net position.
 Key elements of this decrease are as follows:

-Because of the first year functional pump and haul sewer system, charged rates are currently not the cost of the operations.
+Because of the second year functional pump and haul sewer system and the lack of customer base, charged rates currently do not cover the cost of the operations.